Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 In January 2021, Michael was appointed a Member of the Order of Australia (AM) for his significant service to medicine, and to radiation oncology.

-Hien Le has been a key collaborator in the dissemination of information and international key stakeholder involvement for the Australian Bragg Centre for Proton Therapy and Research.
+A/Prof Hien Le has been a key collaborator in the dissemination of information and international key stakeholder involvement for the Australian Bragg Centre for Proton Therapy and Research.

-Associate Professor Peter Gorayski is an experienced radiation oncologist at the Royal Adelaide Hospital (RAH) with clinical expertise in the management of complex cancers.
-He is an Associate Professor at the University of South Australia and Honorary Fellow at the South Australian Health and Medical Research Institute (SAHMRI).
+Associate Professor Peter Gorayski is a radiation oncologist at the Royal Adelaide Hospital (RAH) and the Australian Bragg Centre for Proton Therapy and Research (ABCPTR), with a focus on complex cancer management.
+He also serves as Associate Professor at the University of South Australia and holds an honorary position at the South Australian Health and Medical Research Institute (SAHMRI).

 Upon completion of her specialist training with the Royal Australian and New Zealand College of Radiologists, she was appointed the Proton Fellow in 2014 where she co-led the Comparative Planning for Proton and X-Ray Therapy research project that provided the foundation to the current proton versus photon treatment planning service.